Canadian National Vimy Memorial: Vimy memorial

 The twin pylons rise to a height 30 metres above the memorial's stone platform; one bears the maple leaf for Canada and the other the fleur-de-lis for France, and both symbolize the unity and sacrifice of the two countries.
 At the top of the pylons is a grouping of figures known collectively as the Chorus.
 The most senior figures represent Justice and Peace; Peace stands with a torch upraised, making it the highest point in the region.
 The pair is in a style similar to Allward's previously commissioned statues of Truth and Justice, located outside the Supreme Court of Canada in Ottawa.
 The remainder of the Chorus is located directly below the senior figures: Faith, Hope and Truth on the eastern pylon; and Honour, Charity and Knowledge on the western pylon.
 Around these figures are shields of Canada, Britain, and France.
 Large crosses adorn the outside of each pylon.
-The First World War battle honours of the Canadian regiments, and a dedicatory message to Canada's war dead in both French and English are located at the base of the pylons.
-The Spirit of Sacrifice is located at the base between the two pylons.
+The First World War battle honours of the Canadian regiments, and a dedicatory message to Canada's war dead in both French and English are at the base of the pylons.
+The Spirit of Sacrifice is at the base between the two pylons.
 In the display, a young dying soldier is gazing upward in a crucifixion-like pose, having thrown his torch to a comrade who holds it aloft behind him.
 In a lightly veiled reference to the poem In Flanders Fields by John McCrae, the torch is passed from one comrade to another in an effort to keep alive the memory of the war dead.

 The Mourning Parents, one male and one female figure, are reclining on either side of the western steps on the reverse side of the monument.
 They represent the mourning mothers and fathers of the nation and are likely patterned on the four statues by Michelangelo on the Medici Tomb in Florence.
 Inscribed on the outside wall of the monument are the names of the 11,285 Canadians killed in France whose final resting place is unknown.
 Most Commonwealth War Graves Commission memorials present names in a descending list format in a manner that permits the modification of panels as remains are found and identified.
 Allward instead sought to present the names as a seamless list and decided to do so by inscribing the names in continuous bands, across both vertical and horizontal seams, around the base of the monument.
 As a consequence, as remains were discovered it was not possible to remove commemorated names without interrupting the seamless list, and as a consequence there are individuals who have a known grave but are commemorated on the memorial.
 The memorial contains the names of four posthumous Victoria Cross recipients; Robert Grierson Combe, Frederick Hobson, William Johnstone Milne, and Robert Spall.